 - Display ads are most powerful for building awareness, although this isn’t their sole use.
 You can advertise using the Display network on a cost-per-click model, only paying when a user clicks your ad, allowing you to rack up thousands of impressions from potential customers on hand-picked sites across the web and virtually advertising your brand name for free.

-There’s an awful lot that can go into the process of assembling an AdWords campaign – either Search or Display – and I won’t get into the weeds here, but for the sake of simplicity, here are the main principles you should follow:
+There’s an awful lot that can go into the process of assembling a Google Ads campaign – either Search or Display – and I won’t get into the weeds here, but for the sake of simplicity, here are the main principles you should follow:

 - Use Search ads to answer users’ questions and send them to a relevant page on your site.This should be reflected in key factors such as: